Sunnyside Neighborhood Review - Queens Moving Guide 2024

 Neighbored by the more popular areas of Long Island City and Astoria, Sunnyside is sure to be the next to experience the effects of the gentrification process.

-This Sunnyside neighborhood review will look into public transportation, restaurants, average apartment rent, and home sale prices.
+This Sunnyside neighborhood review will examine public transportation, restaurants, average apartment rent, and home sale prices.

-As population and real estate prices steadily increase, businesses are following suit and flocking to the area before prices become unaffordable.
+As population and real estate prices steadily increase, businesses follow suit and flock to the area before prices become unaffordable.

-The majority of the small, half a square mile of the neighborhood consists of brick, six-story apartment buildings that were constructed in the 1920s and 1930s.
+Most of the small, half a square mile of the neighborhood consists of brick, six-story apartment buildings constructed in the 1920s and 1930s.

 This area is most desirable because of a mixture of space, value, and easy access to the city (15 minutes to Manhattan).